 How much sleep are you getting now?

 The first step is to determine exactly how much sleep you are currently getting.
-Most people tend to think, “I lay down to go to sleep at this time and I wake up at this time, so I got this amount of sleep.”
+Most people tend to think, “I go to sleep at this time and I wake up at this time, so I got this amount of sleep.”
 It’s not that simple, as there’s the time it takes you to fall asleep and it also does not count the number of times you wake up or amount of time you were awake before going back to sleep.
-Once you factor that time in, the 8 hours you thought you got may be more like 6 or 7 hours.
+Once you factor that time in, the 8 hours you thought you got maybe more like 6 or 7 hours.